-Responsible Responsible Task Agency Project Director& COO at SPMU Project Director will be responsible for the overall project management at the State Level, Liaison with State Govt. and WB Dy.
-PD will be responsible for day-to-day monitoring and supervising the overall implementation of the SEP, POM, PAD including monitoring and evaluation, liaison with Experts, Institutions and WB.
-Nodal Officers • Coordinate with communities leaders/key stakeholders, departments,
+Responsible Responsible Task Agency Project Director&Dy.
+PD1 at SPMU Project Director will be responsible for the overall project management at the State Level, Liaison with State Govt. and WB Dy.
+PD 1 will be responsible for day-to-day monitoring and supervising the overall implementation of the SEP, POM, PAD including monitoring and evaluation, liaison with Experts, Institutions and WB.
+Nodal Officers • Coordinate with communities' leaders/key stakeholders, departments,

-Responsible Responsible Task Agency from institutions, academic institutions and Consultants in technical support and Departments subject experts related to the project. at ELEMENT Provide overall guidance and coordinate activities across nodal departments and agencies to ensure smooth implementation of the project activities.
+Responsible Responsible Task Agency from institutions, academic institutions and Consultants in technical support and Departments subject experts related to the project. at ELEMENT • Provide overall guidance and coordinate activities across nodal and agencies to ensure smooth implementation of the project activities.
 Social Prepare annual work plans and budgets for activities related to SEP and ensure Specialist and they are planned, financed and implemented accordingly.
-Tribal Ensure SEP and other E&S plans are being implemented at the state, district Specialist at and village level.
+Tribal Specialist at Ensure SEP and other E&S plans are being implemented at the state, district and village level.
 SPMU • Ensure that all interventions and engagement activities are cognizant of tribal sensitivities and are culturally appropriate.
 Organize periodic consultations with the project stakeholders including strategic engagement with community leaders, women, youth and other vulnerable groups.
 Ensure regular dissemination of project-related information at the state, district and village level.
-Ensure smooth functioning and documentation of the grievances registered under the project.
+Ensure smooth functioning and documentation of the grievances registered under the project including any necessary precautionary actions and use of GRM to redress grievances related to community health and safetyissues.
 Coordinate and monitor SEP activities undertaken by SPMU, Consultants, NGOs/CBOs at the state, district and village levels.
 Organize capacity building and training for all staff, consultants and contractors on SEP implementation.
 Communicate with the World Bank on environmental and social concerns received from PMU and reflected during the field visit Undertaking periodic monitoring of SEP, and preparation and dissemination of half yearly SEP implementation reports.
 Update the SEP to accommodate any changes and take corrective actions immediately as and when required Social Support SPMU in implementing SEP: Development Regular dissemination of project-related information at the local level Expert Organize periodic consultations with the project stakeholders including And Tribal strategic engagement with the women/ women's collectives, identify special Expert at ZMU measures to engage with IPs, persons with disabilities, and other vulnerable groups Ensure inclusion of women and vulnerable groups in landscape planning and its monitoring as well as their participation in skilling and capacity building initiatives Ensure effective reporting of project-related complaints and grievances as per the project GRM.
-Assist in organizing capacity building and training for the staff, consultants and contractors Submit progress reports on SEP related activities along with their performances and outcomes to the SPMU on a regular basis.
-GROs at SPMU GRM management and reporting: complaints received, resolved, time taken to and ZMU resolve Documentation and filing of all cases reported and outcome of the resolution VEMC Involve stakeholders at the village level in planning project activities Identification and selection of beneficiaries in consultation with the Village
+Assist in organizing capacity building and training for the staff, consultants and contractors • Submit progress reports on SEP related activities along with their Submit progress reports on SEP related activities along with their performances and outcomes to the SPMU on a regular basis.
+GROs at SPMU GRM management and reporting: complaints received, resolved, time taken to and ZMU resolve Documentation and filing of all cases reported and outcome of the resolution VMC Involve stakeholders at the village level in planning project activities

-Responsible Agency Responsible Task Agency Council and build capacities for effective implementation Mobilise communities in project villages and facilitate for SEP and GRM
+Responsible Responsible Task Agency Identification and selection of beneficiaries in consultation with the Village Council and build capacities for effective implementation Mobilise communities in project villages and facilitate for SEP and GRM

-VI.
-Estimated Budget
+6. Estimated Budget

-A tentative budget for implementing activities related to the Stakeholder Engagement Plan (SEP) over five years that covers the planning and preparation, and project implementation phases is provided in the table given below.
+A tentative budget for implementing activities related to the Stakeholder Engagement Plan (SEP) over five years that covers the planning and preparation, and project implementation phase is provided in the table given below.
 The SPMU will review this plan every six months to determine if any changes to stakeholder classification or engagement are required.
 If required, the plan will be updated, and the budget items and budget will also be revised accordingly.